Emotional Intelligence: An Edge for Leaders (LD363)

 - Scientific findings in detecting social cues

-- Emotions and Logic: their combined affect on logic and judgment
+- Emotions and Logic: their combined effect on logic and judgment

 - Case studies of high EI performers

 - Reading others and seeing beyond what others want you to see

 - Using EI to leave the right impression on others